ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 module load MetaBAT/20160622
 jgi_summarize_bam_contig_depths --outputDepth depth_genes_95.txt *.bam
 ```
 Then I read the depth file into R and found gene coverage for each Centralia site.
+In order for formatting to work, I had to edit the depth text file and delete all parentheses, and the prime (') symbol for 5'.
 Cen14 and Cen16 had the highest gene coverage and were fire affected sites, so I chose them as my two sites of interest.
 I then got the gene frequency of Cen14 and Cen16 by dividing the gene coverage of each gene by the median coverage of all other genes in the genome.
 From there, I could find suggested instances of gene loss/gain by looking at a histogram of the differences in gene frequencies in each site.
 Taking the absolute value of these differences, we decided a difference > 1.0 suggests change in gene frequency between the two sites.
 Here is my R script for this process:
 ```
 x <- read.table("~/Documents/MSU_REU/depth_genes_95_edited.txt", sep="\t", row.names=1, header = TRUE, stringsAsFactors = FALSE)
 x